Kwpolska/pkgbuilder/docs/README.rst

 For more info, refer to the pkgbuilder(8) man page or HTML docs in docs/html.

-Development of the PKGBUILDer is stalled.
-However, patches are welcome all the time at GitHub.

 COPYRIGHT
 ---------
 Copyright (C) 2011-2012, Kwpolska.